pulsovi/hebrew-events-calendar/readme.txt

 = Where is the documentation =

 Still working on it.
 For now you are on your own.
 Until then here is a short description of the fields in the edit post meta boxes:

+= How do I get Holidays & Parashot? =

+Import http://templeisraelvaldosta.org/files/2011/07/holidays-diaspora.xml using WordPress import WXR for Diapora pages.
+More to come.

 Hebrew Event Metabox